rackerlabs/support-how-to/content/account-management/new-user-workflow.md

    and password.

-If you receive a **Link already used** error message when you click **Register User** in your invitation email, contact the account manager for a new invitation.
+If you receive a **Link already used** error message when you click **Register User** in your invitation email or if your link has expired, contact the account manager for a new invitation.